Bassam Ismail

 That split matters because the two kinds of source have completely different trust profiles.
 The cloud sources are already mediated by an API and a token.
 The local logs are raw.
 They contain half-formed thoughts, pasted snippets, client names, the occasional credential I was debugging against.
 If any source is going to leak something I would regret, it is the logs.
 So the design question is not "how do we clean the data once it is in the database."
 It is "how do we guarantee the data is clean before it is ever in the database."

-Confidentiality at egress, not on review
+Enforcing confidentiality at egress, not on review

 The collector runs where the source lives.
 It reads a signal, strips known secrets, and replaces sensitive terms against a glossary I maintain.
 Only two things cross the wire to the server: the redacted text, and metadata about what was redacted (how many hits, of what kind).
 The server never sees the original.
 It cannot, because the original never left.